tobyhodges/regex-introduction/4-repeats.md

 d[efor]*med
 ```

 will match 'deformed', as well as 'dmed', 'doomed', and 'doooooooooooomed'.
 It also important to be aware that the modifiers are 'greedy', which means that the regex engine will match as many characters as possible before moving on to the next character of the pattern.
-[TODO] Greediness example

 > #### Exercise 4.1
 > a) Which of the follow strings will be matched by the regular